 Information Architecture (IA) and navigation designs are concepts that are collaborated by the practitioners.
-It is a fact that information architecture does inform the website navigation design and so they are related but they are not the same.
+It is a fact that website information architecture does inform the website navigation design and so they are related but they are not the same.
 However, information architecture lives more than navigation design.
 It is said by Nathaniel Davis in an article that web navigation is like the tip of an iceberg that sits over the information architecture of the site.

 What is Website Information Architecture?